aws/aws-codedeploy-agent/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Finding contributions to work on
-Looking at the existing issues is a great way to find something to contribute on.
-As our projects, by default, use the default GitHub issue labels ((enhancement/bug/duplicate/help wanted/invalid/question/wontfix), looking at any ['help wanted'](https://github.com/aws/aws-codedeploy-agent/labels/help%20wanted) issues is a great place to start.

 ## Code of Conduct
 This project has adopted the [Amazon Open Source Code of Conduct](https://aws.github.io/code-of-conduct).